alterway/formations/cours/openstack/openstack-presentation.en.md

 ### The OpenStack Foundation

 -   The Foundation supports the project at different levels:
-    -   Events: organization (Summits) and participation (OSCON, etc.)
+    -   Events: organization (Summits, PTGs) and participation (OSCON, KubeCon, etc.)
-    -   Developement infrastructure (servers)
-    -   Human resources: marketing, release manager, a few developers (mainly on infrastructure)
+    -   Human resources: marketing, release management, a few developers (mainly on infrastructure)
 -   500 organizations across the world
 -   60000 individual members in 160 countries